Ildaron/Laser_control/README.md

 - Audio sensors to capture voice and noise
 - To mechanically shoot down the laser
 - To use a thermal camera if there is any warm effect, turn it off - this is probably also possible to protect against fires consider not to overheat.
 - Teach the system to record the process of laser reflection from any random glass or other mirror surfaces (maybe before turning on the power laser - for checking turn on the simple laser).
-Put datasets in open access through publications, as well as experiments with camera focusing, etc.

 #### Publication and Citation